Milton Keynes Wills, Trusts & Probate Solicitors

 Charlotte Digby – Private Client Solicitor based in Milton Keynes

-Charlotte is a Senior Associate in the Family Wealth team based in Oxford and covering work in both Birmingham and Milton Keynes offices.
+Charlotte is in the Family Wealth team based in Oxford and covering work in both Birmingham and Milton Keynes offices.

 She deals with the administration of all types of estates, and has experience of dealing with larger and more complex high net worth estates including charitable estates.
 She also advises on the preparation of Wills, Trusts, Lasting Powers of Attorney and Declaration of Trusts.
 She is a member of the Society of Trust and Estate Practitioners (STEP) and has passed the STEP Advanced Will Preparation examinations with a Distinction.

 Examples of wills, trusts and probate cases in Milton Keynes

 - Advising individual clients on wealth preservation through estate, succession and tax planning.